tardate/LittleArduinoProjects/Electronics101/Smokey/README.md

 So I thought I'd see what the Smokey really sounds like.
 This circuit uses the details from [this analysis](http://www.electrosmash.com/smokey-amp-analysis) to do the build.
+The 47μF C1 is required to correctly bias the input since we have a direct connection from guitar to the op-amp input.

 I had to make a couple of variations to get it to work properly:

 * I had to remove the short from pins 1-8 of the LM386 because it couldn't handle the gain.
 Without the short, the amp runs at the default 20x.
-* adding 100μF C3 filters noise form the power supply.
-This is essential if using a switch-mode 9V adapter, not required with a battery.
+* adding 100μF C3 filters noise from the power supply.
+This is essential with a switch-mode 9V adapter, not required with a battery.

 ## Construction